 Like the nature film “Bambi“, “Lady and the Tramp” tells a life story through the eyes of animals, but unlike “Bambi”, the leads are not thinly sketched but are characterized strongly, allowing the film to stave off “Bambi’s” greatest flaw: tedium.
-They’re hybrids of sorts, between naturalistic canines and anthropomorphic ones, and they embody all the traits people associate with man’s best friend – courage, loyalty, curiosity, contriteness – while still being their own definable characters.
+They’re hybrids of sorts, between naturalistic canines and anthropomorphic ones, and they embody all the traits people associate with man’s best friend – courage, loyalty, curiosity and contriteness – while still being their own definable characters.
 Brave, devoted, adorable Lady (particularly puppy Lady).
 Playful, mischievous, trouble-making Tramp.
 Proud, supportive and a bit classist Jock and Trusty.
 The character animation is key to making this approach work and it’s as solid as the background work.
-The movements are quite sprightly throughout the film and there are times, like Tramp’s fight with the dogs, where you can you actually feel tension.
+The movements are quite sprightly and refined throughout the film and there are times, like Tramp’s fight with the alley dogs, where you can you actually feel tension tumbling off the screen.
 That’s awesome.
-Which isn’t to say that the animation is all flawless.
-There is that odd reveal of Jim Dear and Darling’s baby, which resembles a baby doll more than it does a newborn.
-But for the most part, it’s all very impressive.
+The only noticeable flaw I noticed was the odd reveal of Jim Dear and Darling’s baby, which resembles a baby doll more than it does a newborn, but it’s quickly forgotten.

 The most memorable piece and the highlight of the film is the main theme, “Bella Notte”, a soulful serenade that helps to sell the bliss of young love.
-It’s not surprising really that the love song is the best of the bunch.
-Ever since Bambi and Faline frolicked through the fields in “I Bring You Song”, Disney has excelled at their love songs (“Love”, “Kiss The Girl”, “A Whole New World”, “Beauty and the Beast”, etc).
-Oliver Wallace’s soft score also gives the film a cozy, comfortable feeling throughout with the occasional bit of fear and dread creeping in towards the end.
+The whistling chorus promises an open future filled with endless possibilities and loads of untapped potential, making it very easy to believe that Lady and the Tramp would get swept up in such a romantic outing, since the audience does as well.
+It’s actually not surprising that the love song is the best of the bunch.
+Ever since Bambi and Faline frolicked through the fields in “I Bring You Song”, Disney has excelled at their love songs (“Love”, “Kiss The Girl”, “A Whole New World”, “Beauty and the Beast”, etc) and this one is one of my favorites.
+Oliver Wallace’s soft, underplayed score also gives the film a cozy, comfortable, playful feeling throughout (particularly Lady’s brisk, sprightly and at times fervent theme), with the occasional bit of fear and dread creeping in towards the end as things get darker.

 * “So take the love of your loved one, you’ll need it about this time, to keep from falling like a star, as you make that dizzy climb!
 For this is the night, and the heavens are right, on this lovely Belle Notte!”